etijskens/wetppr/docs/chapter-6.md

     result = i*i
     # a print statement, just to see which worker is computing which result:
     print(f'rank {MPI.COMM_WORLD.Get_rank()}: {i=}**2 = {result}')
+    # Note that the order of the output of the print statements does NOT correspond to the execution order.
     return result

 if __name__ == "__main__":